Trendz (group)

 Trendz (Korean: 트렌드지; RR: Teurendeuji; stylized in all caps) is a South Korean boy band formed by Interpark Music Plus.
-The group currently consists of seven members: Havit, Leon, Yoonwoo, Hankook, ra.L, Eunil, and Yechan.
+The group consists of seven members: Havit, Leon, Yoonwoo, Hankook, ra.L, Eunil, and Yechan.
 The group made their official debut on January 5, 2022, with their first EP titled Blue Set Chapter 1.
 Tracks.

 History

 Pre-debut

-In late 2017, Havit, Leon, and Hankook competed on the survival reality show Mix Nine, placing 42nd, 63rd, 72nd, and 39th respectively out of all male contestants.
+In late 2017, Havit, Leon, and Hankook competed on the survival reality show Mix Nine, placing 39th, 56th, and 67th respectively out of all male contestants.

 On July 21, 2021, Interpark announced that they had established a subsidiary label, Interpark Music Plus, for their idol group production business.
 It was also revealed that the label is preparing to launch a new male idol group within the year.

 2022–present: Debut with Blue Set Chapter 1.
 Tracks, Blue Set Chapter 2.
 Choice

-On December 15, 2021, Trendz announced that they would release their debut EP, Blue Set Chapter 1.
-Tracks, on January 5, 2022.
+On January 5, 2022, Trendz released their debut EP, Blue Set Chapter 1.
+Tracks.

-On May 23, 2022, Trendz announced that they released their second EP, Blue Set Chapter 2.
-Choice, on June 8.
+On June 8, Trendz released their second EP, Blue Set Chapter 2.
+Choice.

+On November 12, Trendz released their 1st single album, Blue Set Chapter.
+Unknown Code.

+On March 15, 2023, Trendz released their 2nd single album, Blue Set Chapter.
+New Dayz.